skip to main content

 I. Policy Value Statement

-The Board of Education is committed to providing a safe, engaging, and supportive school environment that fosters the social and emotional safety, dignity, and well-being of all students.
-The Board acknowledges the need for Howard County Public School System (HCPSS) employees to use an array of research-based positive behavior interventions, strategies, and supports to address student behaviors and keep students safe.
-The Board further acknowledges the need for HCPSS employees to minimize the practice of exclusion from the classroom environment and minimize the practice of physical restraint which may only be used after other less intrusive, nonphysical interventions have failed or been determined inappropriate and when necessary to protect a student or other person from imminent, serious, physical harm.
+The Board of Education of Howard County (Board) is committed to providing a safe, engaging, and supportive school environment that fosters the social and emotional safety, dignity, and well-being of all students.
+The Board acknowledges the need for Howard County Public School System (HCPSS) employees to use an array of research-based positive behavior interventions, strategies, and a tiered system of supports to address student behaviors and keep students safe.
+The Board further acknowledges the need for HCPSS employees to minimize the practice of exclusion from the classroom environment and minimize the practice of physical restraint which may only be used after other less intrusive, nonphysical interventions have failed or been demonstrated inappropriate and when necessary to protect a student or other person from imminent, serious, physical harm.
 It is the expectation of the Board that HCPSS employees will be aware of and responsive to all incidents of exclusion or physical restraint and appropriately case manage impacted students to minimize unsafe behaviors and maximize instructional engagement.

 II.
 Purpose

-The purpose of this policy is to define the process by which the HCPSS promotes positive behavior interventions to ensure consistency in the use of exclusion and physical restraint as forms of student behavior interventions in schools and to ensure that the use is limited to necessary/critical situations.
+The purpose of this policy is to define the process by which the HCPSS promotes positive behavior interventions, strategies, and supports and adheres to a tiered system of proactive, positive behavior interventions in schools to ensure that in the use of exclusion as a form of student behavior intervention and physical restraint as a responsive crisis procedure is limited to necessary/critical situations as outlined in Section III.D.1 and Section III.E.1.

 III.
 Standards